 10 Days in Greece: Day 2 Athens

-On your second day in Athens I suggest you start early and visit:
+On your second day in Athens, I suggest you start early and visit the following:

 - The Acropolis: Perhaps one of the most iconic landmarks in Athens, and one of the most popular tourist hotspots, the Acropolis is an enormous ancient citadel that sits atop a rocky outcrop, and towers above the city.
 It can be very busy, so it is advisable to head here first thing in the morning before the crowds and the heat arrive.